LouisMazel/maz-ui/packages/docs/docs/plugins/toaster.md

 ---
-title: Toaster
 description: Display messages to your users in flexible toasts
 ---

-# Toaster
+# toaster

-> Display messages to your users in flexible toasts
+> Display messages to your users in flexibles toasts

 ## Basic usage